GetResQ/resq-merge-bot/README.md

 - Make PR up-to-date if it isn't.
 If it's unable to make the PR up-to-date, PR will be removed from merging status and next PR will be processed.
 - Attempt to merge PR if all checks (not including the checks listed in `checks_to_skip`) have completed.
+  - The merge may fail due to branch protection rules, failing required checked, or merge conflicts with the base branch.
 - Once the merge has either succeeded or failed, it will remove labels and merging status from the PR and start processing the next PR in the queue.

 ### Limitation

-- PR will be removed from merging status and next PR will be processed if anything causes the merge to fail, including but not limited to:
-  - branch protection rules
-  - merge conflicts
+- The bot does not wait for pending required checks on the target branch.
+- The bot can only process 20 Pull Requests at once.
+(Max size of the queue is 20)
 - The bot waits for all checks that are NOT listed in `checks_to_skip` to be completed before merging, even checks that are not required under branch protection.

 PRs welcome :)